nukopy/latex-in-markdown-for-pandoc/README.md

 ## Showcase

 In this section, we show some examples of LaTeX in Markdown for Pandoc.

-As appendix, we show how to build PDF and LaTeX files from Markdown files with Pandoc, too.
+As an appendix, we also show how to build PDF and LaTeX files from Markdown files with Pandoc.

 ### Overview